At a glance

 - You can deterministically map

-seed→ example - You’re optimizing offline on a fixed dataset (GEPA is the offline method)
+seed→ example - You’re optimizing offline on a fixed dataset (the backend drives

 What you need